MIDIBlocks/handsfree-webxr/README.md

 3) Enter VR

 ### Notes
+- Everything happens in your browser
 - Press <kbd>Stop Handsfree</kbd> or reload the page to stop the webcam
-- If you reload page, it may still show <kbd>Stop Handsfree</kbd> but this will be fixed
+- If you reload page the camera will be stopped, but because the DevTools is in a different context it may still show <kbd>Stop Handsfree</kbd>.
+You can click it again to refresh it (this will be fixed)
-- Everything happens in your browser
+- Head tracking currently works best when you're centered with the camera, this will definitely be fixed to allow for more range of motion

 ---

 # Dev notes

+- If you make changes, you'll need to update the extension again.
+You'll also need to close devtools and open it again...it's not enough to just refresh the page :(

 ## Adding Handtracking